 The California Office of Information Security works collaboratively with agency Information Security Officers, California Highway Patrol (CHP), California Information Security Office, Office of Health Information Integrity, and other essential agencies on mitigating, identifying, responding to, and reporting information security incidents.

 The following policy, standards, and guidelines are provided to assist state agencies in compliance with current incident response and reporting requirements, and establishing and maintaining internal incident management functions.

 State policy requires agencies to follow a prescribed process when information security incidents occur.
 Typically, it is each agency's Information Security Officer's (ISO) responsibility to notify the proper authorities.
 The prescribed process includes the following steps:

-IMPORTANT: A notification made to CHP or our Office outside of the ENTAC notification process by email or other means is NOT an acceptable substitute for the required notification to ENTAC.
+IMPORTANT: Incident notification made to CHP or our Office outside of the Cal-CSIRS notification process by email or other means is NOT an acceptable substitute for the required notification through Cal-CSIRS.

-- Name and address of the reporting agency.
+- Name and address of the reporting entity.